borgbackup/borg/docs/internals/data-structures.rst

 When a repository is opened any ``PUT`` or ``DELETE`` operations not followed by a ``COMMIT`` tag are discarded since they are part of a partial/uncommitted transaction.

+The size of individual segments is limited to 4 GiB, since the offset of entries within segments is stored in a 32-bit unsigned integer in the repository index.

 Index, hints and integrity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~